History of Beltola: Extent of Beltola Mouza

-During the Ahom reign, the kingdom of Beltola extends from the borders of the kingdom of Rani in the west, while in the east it extends to the borders of the kingdom of Mayong and Dimorua.
-The places named as Rajgarh and Hatigarh in present-day Guwahati city, were the borders between Ahom ruled Guwahati city and the kingdom of Beltola.
+The kingdom of Beltola extended from the borders of the kingdom of Rani in the west, while in the east it extends to the borders of the kingdom of Mayong and Dimorua.
 After the fall of the Ahom kingdom and the British occupation of Assam, Beltola lost its status as an independent kingdom and was converted into a Mouza or revenue circle.
 Under British rule, the size of the Beltola Mouza was much reduced.
-Presently Beltola Mouza consists of several parts of modern-day Guwahati city.
-Centrally located from Beltola haat or Beltola Bazaar, the Mouza or estate covers the area of Narengi, Birkuchi, Hengrabari, Panjabari, Hatigaon, Bhetapara, Maidam gaon, Rukminigaon, Khanapara, Kahilipara, Ganeshguri and Basistha Mandir.
+Presently, Beltola Mouza consists of several parts of modern-day Guwahati city.
+Centrally located around Beltola haat or Beltola Bazaar, the Mouza or estate covers the area of Narengi, Birkuchi, Hengrabari, Panjabari, Hatigaon, Bhetapara, Maidam gaon, Rukminigaon, Khanapara, Kahilipara, Ganeshguri and Basistha Mandir.
 It was said that the Royal residence of the Beltola royal family was in Rukminigaon, while the place where the royal elephants were kept and trained was Hatigaon, literally meaning village of elephants (in Assamese Hati means elephant; gaon means village).
 Maidam gaon was said to be the place of cremation of the royal family members.
+It was said that the ruler of Beltola used to capture elephants and indulge in the profitable business of selling elephants.
+It can be assumed that the Khasi people living in that region were involved in capturing elephants for the rulers of Beltola, due to which the name Kainapara or later Khanapara came into existence.
 The old name of Khanapara was Kainapara.
-Kaina is a Khasi word, which means elephant, while Para in Khasi language means human settlements or colony.
-It was said that the ruler of Beltola used to capture elephants and was indulge in the profitable business of selling elephants.
-It can be assumed that the Khasi people living in that region were indulged in the capturing elephants for the rulers of Beltola, due to which the name Kainapara or later Khanapara came into existence.
-Birkuchi name comes from the combination of two words, Bir means heroes and Kuchi means camp.
-It was said that the Koch army of Chilarai had set up a camp at the area and thus the place got its name.
+Kaina is a Khasi word, which means elephant, while Para in Khasi language means human settlements or colony Birkuchi name comes from the combination of two words: Bir means heroes, and Kuchi means camp.
+It was said that the Koch army of Chilarai had set up a camp in the area, and thus the place got its name.